NANDISH HEALTH

 Plagiocephaly, or Positional Flat Head Syndrome, is a condition characterised by an asymmetrical head shape, often accompanied by head tilt (torticollis), uneven facial features, or flattening on one side of the skull.
 Many babies also show signs of discomfort, including difficulty breastfeeding, irritability, reflux, unsettled sleep, and increased preference for one side.

-At Nandish Health, we take a gentle, neurological, and cranial approach to plagiocephaly — addressing not just the head shape, but the underlying cause affecting spinal alignment, muscle tone, and brain-body communication.
-Why It Happens: The delicate bones of a baby’s skull are soft and malleable in early life to allow for brain growth.
+The delicate bones of a baby’s skull are soft and malleable in early life to allow for brain growth.
 But when a baby’s head is exposed to prolonged pressure in one direction, flattening can occur — often alongside tight neck muscles (torticollis) or cranial strain from birth.
-Common Causes Include:

 Common Symptoms of Plagiocephaly